llsenger/-DDPS23---FreeTheLeopards/README.md

                 accuracy                           0.78       116
                macro avg       0.56      0.67      0.60       116
             weighted avg       0.63      0.78      0.69       116

+The model had a heavy bias for classifying tweets as having no position on deliveries (2), while having a meager performance for supportive positions (1) and not classifying any tweets as opposing to the deliveries (0).

+As we could not achieve further improvements without annotating significantly more tweets, we turned to two alternative models, the first being “German Sentiment Bert” (Guhr et al., 2020).
+This model was pre-trained on German-speaking data from social media for sentiment analysis.
+We trained the model with our data, but the classification results were too inaccurate for further use. as the model - in most instances somewhat accurately - classified almost all tweets as having a negative sentiment.
+As this is quite pertinent in our data for both sides, this attempt proved to be a cul de sac.

+Second, we found a model pre-trained on stances in the Ukraine war (Gahrte, 2023).
+However, after fine tuning on our data, the classifier had a very heavy bias on classifying tweets as supportive while almost never detecting opposing stands.
+Again, these results were deemed to be unusable for further analysis.

 As a workaround, instead of using the amount of tweets with a positive stand towards the supply of weapons, we used the development of the total amount of tweets to proxy for the intensity of the discourse on Twitter, assuming that a stronger discussion, that is, higher salience, increases the public pressure on decision-makers.
 Consequently, our second hypothesis changed to: